DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-23-sparkling-biographies-post.md

 As mentioned before, this isn’t your CV.
 Like all speeches, the best biographies are short and sweet.

-Your audience is going to be people scanning through agendas and selecting talks, or conference panel member who might have to be sifting though hundreds of applications in a matter of days.
+Your audience is going to be people scanning through agendas and selecting talks, or conference panel members who might have to be sifting though hundreds of applications in a matter of days.
 They are people who need succinct information that doesn’t take much time to read.

 If you really struggle with this, you can include a link or two, or base it on your twitter biography if you have one.
 That character limit can be really handy on showing you what information is important.